MikeAlexMartinez/nand2tetris-1-coursera/PartTwo.md

 In addition to SP, LCL, ARG, THIS, THAT, R0-R15, we have
 - _Xxx.i_ symbols: Each static variable i in file Xxx.vm is translated to Xxx.j where j is incremented each time a new static variable is encountered in the file Xxx.vm.

 - _functionName $label_: let foo be a function within a VM file Xxx.
 Each label bar command within foo should generate and insert into the assembly code stream a symbol _Xxx.foo$bar_.
-When translating if-goto or goto statements, the full label must be used.
+When translating if-goto or goto statements, the full label must be used  .

 - _functionName_: each function foo commands within a VM file Xxx should generate and insert into assembly code stream a symbol Xxx.foo that labels the entry point to the functions code.